 I did my best to stay calm, but worry fogged my brain.
 “What would you say the Wanderer’s message is?”

-The candle sputtered as though someone was blowing on it.
+The candle sputtered.
 Queenie watched it as though it was talking to her.
 She gulped.
 Just as I suspected.
 Nothing good.
 She took a deep breath and began to speak.

 “A storm is coming.”
-Thunder clapped, as though to underscore her point.
+Thunder clapped, underscoring her point.
 “You’re going to lose things that are very important to you right now.
 If you survive, you will become someone new.”

 Wordlessly, Queenie packed her tarot cards back into their pouch, which she dropped in her large, quilted bag.
 She stood from the table.
 She was done.